Frogohips/BoTS-Boss-of-the-SOC-V1/README.md

 ---

 So I've been working through the Boss of the SOC v1 (BOTSv1) challenge, which is a Splunk-based CTF designed to simulate a real SOC analyst investigating a cyberattack.
-I'm still very much a beginner with Splunk, and I'll be honest — there were quite a few moments where I stared at the interface not really knowing what I was doing.
+I'm still very much a beginner with Splunk, and I'll be honest, there were quite a few moments where I stared at the interface not really knowing what I was doing.
 But that's kind of the point, I think.
 This writeup is my attempt to document what I did, where I got confused, and how I eventually figured things out.

 ---

 ## What is BOTSv1?

-BOTSv1 is a Capture The Flag challenge built around a fictional company that has been attacked.
+BOTSv1 is a Capture The Flag challenge built around a company that has been attacked.
 You're given access to a Splunk instance loaded with real log data from the incident, and your job is to answer questions by digging through that data.
 The attack involves a web defacement, a brute force login, a malware upload, and eventually ransomware.
 It escalates quickly.

-The data sources include HTTP stream logs, Sysmon (Windows event logs), Suricata IDS alerts, DNS logs, SMB data, and Windows Registry events.
-As a beginner, I had to figure out what all of these even were as I went.

 ---

 ## Level 1: Finding Attack Servers